DAY 36 — COMPLETED

 Political

-• Iran refuses to negotiate — Pakistani mediators report Tehran is unwilling to talk, citing "unacceptable" US conditions.
+• Iran refuses to negotiate — Pakistani mediators report Tehran is unwilling to talk, citing "unacceptable" US conditions. (i24NEWS)

 • US military archbishop says war fails "just war" standard — the Guardian reports the US military's own senior Catholic cleric has publicly challenged the legal and moral basis for the conflict.
+(The Guardian)

 • US warns citizens to leave Lebanon citing escalating security risks following Israeli strikes on Beirut and the downing of US aircraft.
+(CNN)

 • Iraq caught between factions — Iraqi leaders face a balancing act as the war exposes deep rifts between those hoping for the end of Tehran's influence and those loyal to the Islamic Republic.
+(The Guardian)

 • Trump's April 6 infrastructure strike deadline is now 2 days away — the president warned Iran of strikes on bridges and electric power plants if its leaders do not agree to his terms.
+(Reuters)

 • International law experts allege violations — BBC reports growing legal challenges to the conduct of the war; White House says it is making the region safer.
+(NYT)

 • Polymarket under fire for betting on downed pilot's fate — Rep. Seth Moulton (D-MA) ripped the prediction market; Polymarket removed the bet after public outrage.
 Donald Trump Jr. is an investor in the platform.
+(The Hill)

 Economic

 • Oil prices remain elevated — Brent crude at ~$109–112/barrel (futures), WTI spiked to $111.29.
-Physical dated Brent surged above $140 on Thursday — highest since 2008 (Bloomberg).
+Physical dated Brent surged above $140 on Thursday — highest since 2008.
+(Bloomberg)

 • Three ships attempt new Oman coast route through the Strait — two supertankers (Dhalkut, Habrut) and LNG vessel Sohar LNG headed east, potentially testing Iran's blockade enforcement (Bloomberg).